amos-O-7/laravel-mpesa/README.md

 # Laravel M-Pesa Integration

-A Laravel package for M-Pesa integration, currently supporting C2B (Customer to Business) transactions.
+A Laravel package for M-Pesa C2B (Customer to Business) integration.

 ## Installation